sherwin-leung/antifragile/README.md

 <summary>Click to view planned updates</summary>

 Listed roughly in order of priority, but subject to change

-* Option to add a "buffer countdown" between each exercise

 * Ability to delete exercises
 * Sort excercise buttons by alphabetical order